HIV Western Blot Test: A Comprehensive Guide

 SUMMARY

-• During the test, a small sample of blood is taken and it is used to detect HIV antibodies, not the HIV virus itself.
+- During the test, a small sample of blood is taken.
+It is used to detect HIV antibodies.
+It does not detect the HIV virus itself.

 SOURCES